ElektraInitiative/libelektra/src/plugins/lock/README.md

 - infos/licence = BSD
 - infos/needs =
 - infos/provides =
-- infos/placements = pregetstorage postcommit
+- infos/placements = pregetstorage postgetstorage presetstorage postcommit postrollback
-- infos/status = maintained unittest tested nodep libc 0
+- infos/status = maintained global
 - infos/description =

 ## LOCK ##

-This small plugin lock for each file.
-The granularity is huge and the logic very simple.
+This global lock plugin introduces a read lock while `GET` and a read/write lock while `SET`.

-It locks at the `GET` the accessed file with a `$FILENAME$.lock` file.
+A semaphore is used for the synchronisation and the implemented algorithm favors the writer, because updates should be propagated soon as possible and a `kdbSet` is more expansive than a `kdbGet`.
+This expansiveness comes from merging and conflict solving.

-Other `GET` request end up busy waiting until a `SET` removes the lock file.
+The algorithm is described [here](https://en.wikipedia.org/wiki/Readers%E2%80%93writers_problem#Second_readers-writers_problem).